domRiddle/ASF/Commands.md

 ---

-### Steam private chat
+### Steam chat

-Definitely the easiest method to interact with ASF - simply execute command to ASF bot that is currently running in ASF process.
-Obviously, you can't do that if you're running ASF with a single bot account that is your own.
+You can execute command to given ASF bot also through Steam chat.
+Obviously you can't talk to yourself directly, therefore you'll need at least one another bot account if you want to execute commands targetting your main.

 ![Screenshot](https://i.imgur.com/IvFRJ5S.png)

----

-### Steam group chat

-Very similar to above, but this time on group chat of given Steam group.
+In similar way you can also use group chat of given Steam group.
 Keep in mind that this option requires properly set `SteamMasterClanID` property, in which case bot will listen for commands also on group's chat (and join it if needed).
-This can also be used for "talking to yourself" since it doesn't require a dedicated bot account.
-You most likely don't want to use this method for more bots than 1.
+This can also be used for "talking to yourself" since it doesn't require a dedicated bot account, as opposed to private chat.
+You most likely don't want to use this method for more bots than 1, as each bot listening on your group chat will execute the command independently.

 ---